vippsas/vipps-partner/README.md

 ## How to check if a merchant is signed up with the partner as partner

-**Please note:** Vipps can not share information about the status of a merchant's merchant agreement or product orders.
+**Please note:** Vipps can not share information about the status of a merchant's agreement or product orders.
 The partner must always check with the merchant.
 The merchant can check the status on [portal.vipps.no](https://portal.vipps.no)